 In general, the sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and can pick up substances resulting from the presence of animals or from human activities.
+Contaminants that may be presentee of animals of from framal derivities.
 Contaminants that may be present in source water include: microbial contaminants; inorganic contaminants; pesticides and herbicides; organic chemical contaminants; and radioactive contaminants.
-In order to ensure that tap water is safe to drink, the State and the EPA prescribe regulations which limit the amount of certain contaminants in water provided by public water systems.
-The State Health Departments and the FDA's regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
+In order to ensure that tap water is safe to drink, the State and the EPA prescribe regulations which limit the amounts of certain contaminants in water provided by public water systems.
+The State Health Department's and the FDA's regulations establish limits for contaminants in bottled water which must provide the same protection for public health.

 Latham's raw water sources are a blend of the Mohawk River and five (5) wells located on Onderdonk Avenue.
 The Stony Creek Reservoir continues to be utilized as an emergency raw water source.
-The Stony Creek Reservoir is located in the Town of Clifton Park, NY and was not used in 2022 as a raw water source.
+The Stony Creek Reservoir is located in the Town of Clifton Park, NY and was not used in 2023 as a raw water source.
 Although there has been no recorded contamination of the Reservoir, potential sources can include highway runoff (de-icing chemicals and sand), residential lawn care runoff, agricultural runoff and accidental spills.